Shyhoon-Moontaka/Calendar-App-React-Native/README.md

-Certainly!
-I'll explain the selected code, which represents a React Native calendar application:

 1. Imports:
    - The code imports necessary components from React and React Native.
    - It also imports the Calendar component from 'react-native-calendars'.